TD Ameritrade vs. Fidelity: Which Is Better in 2023?

-Fidelity doesn’t support cryptocurrencies, futures, or options on futures, which might be considered a downside for some active traders.
+Fidelity doesn’t support futures or options on futures, which might be considered a downside for some active traders.

 TD Ameritrade has also opted for price improvement and fast execution strategies.
-According to the company’s statistics, most marketable orders get a price improvement of a little more than $0.0219 per share.
+According to the company’s statistics, most marketable orders get a price improvement of $0.0119 per share.

-Both Fidelity and TD Ameritrade charge no cost for stock trading and account minimum.
+Both Fidelity and TD Ameritrade charge no cost for stock trading with no account minimum.
 Both also offer free commission for options, online equity and ETF trades for customers residing in the U.S.